Do I have to pay back a secured loan before I move house?

 - secured loan (because it’s the ‘second charge’).

-There are a few lenders that may allow you to transfer the loan to your new property, but they may be difficult to find.
-Whether this option is available will also depend on your individual circumstances, including your affordability, the value of your new house and the size of your deposit.
+It may be possible to find a lender that will allow you to transfer the loan to your new property.
+Whether this option is available will also depend on your individual circumstances, including your affordability, the value of your new house, and the size of your deposit.

-What happens if your house sells for less than you owe?
+What happens if my house sells for less than I owe?

 If your house is worth less than you owe on your mortgage and/or secured loan, then you are in negative equity.
 This means if you were to sell your house, you’d still owe an outstanding balance.
 If you appear to be in negative equity, then you may have a few courses of action available to you, including: